John Muir Trail: Elevation

 The lowest point on the trail is the northern terminus at Happy Isles in Yosemite Valley, at 4040 ft.
 The highest point on the trail is the southern terminus, Mount Whitney, at 14505 ft, which is also the highest point in the contiguous United States.
 The trail stays at high elevations, mostly above 8000 ft and with the exception of the first 7 miles directly south of the trail's northern terminus, it never drops below 7000 ft.
 A large portion of the trail is more than 10000 ft high, including the entirety of the last 30 mi.
 The trail crosses six mountain passes over 11000 ft; from north to south, Donohue Pass, Muir Pass, Mather Pass, Pinchot Pass, Glen Pass, and Forester Pass.
 At 13117 ft, Forester Pass is also the highest point along the Pacific Crest Trail.

 When the United States Geological Survey calculated the official length of the trail, elevation gain and loss was not taken into consideration.
 The total amount of ascent of the trail is around 46000 ft.
 According to Hipcamp and the John Muir Trail Foundation, the total descent of the trail is 38000 ft; however, Backpacker estimates the total descent as 2,000 feet less, at 36000 ft.
 This produces a total of about 84000 ft, or almost 16 mi; however, this does not mean the total length is increased by 16 mi.
 Rather, the triangle inequality implies that the error due to neglecting elevation changes underestimates the true length by no greater than this value.

-In total, the trail gains 47,000 ft in elevation.
+According to Backpacker magazine, in total, the trail gains 47,000 ft in elevation.